jrr4138/jrr4138/README.md

 - 👋 Hi, I’m Josh Ross!
 - 👀 I’m interested in programming, golf, guitar, piano, and traveling with friends.
-- 🌱 I am currently working towards learning and understanding .NET and Angular.
+- 🌱 I am currently working on learning and understanding Angular, AWS, and Google Cloud.
 - 📫 How to reach me:
-Email - joshbuscus228@gmail.com
+Email - joshross0307@gmail.com
-Discord - MongolianBeef#3581
+Discord - mongolianbeef

 <!---
 jrr4138/jrr4138 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.